JessAtBlocBoxCo/blocbox/readme.txt

 6D.
 Schedul tAgs: schedule.template.scheduletags.py - has lots of the naming convetions for referencing scheduling tags

 timezones: to see them all, python > print.pytz.all_timezones
+#time slots stuff i was owkring on was at blocbox.schedule.templates.schedule.calendar_dayWITHTIMESLOTS.htaml
 *-----------------------------------------------------------------------*
 7. AFTERSHIP STUFF
 *-----------------------------------------------------------------------*